equinor/data-science-template/README.md

    * notebooks\example.ipynb - import statement
    * setup.py - packages list

-All changes should then be comitted back to a new repository specific for your project.
+All changes should then be comitted to a new repository specific for your project.
 The setup steps below can then be run to configure the environment on yours, or someone elses computer.

 ## Setup
 1. Install git and checkout the [git code repository]